Default S3 method

 any extra arguments, mostly ignored except by

-which passes them to rsp_plot_profile
+plot which passes them to rsp_plot_profile

-with passes them to merge
+and merge with passes them to merge.

 when plotting or printing a multi-profile object, the maximum number of profiles to report.

-a second data set, typically a data.frame
+a second data set, typically a data.frame or a

-object, to be merge
+respeciate object, to be merged with x

 These generic functions/methods generate typical outputs for

-data sets and models:
+respeciate data sets and models:

-When supplied a data.frame
+When supplied a data.frame or similar,

-attempts to coerce it into a
+as.respeciate attempts to coerce it into a

-respeciate
+respeciate object.

-When supplied a respeciate
+When supplied a respeciate object, print manages its

 appearance.

-When supplied a respeciate
+When supplied a respeciate object, plot provides a

 basic plot output.
 This is currently wrapper for the respeciate

-function rsp_plot_profile
+function rsp_plot_profile.

-When supplied a respeciate
+When supplied a respeciate object, summary generates

 a summary table of profile information.

-When supplied a respeciate
+When supplied a respeciate object and a second respeciate-like

-object, etc,
+object, e.g. data.frame, respeciate object, etc,

-attempts to merge them using common data columns.
+merge attempts to merge them using common data columns.
 You

 can refine the merge operation using additional arguments.

-objects revert to
+respeciate objects revert to

-s when not doing anything
+data.frames when not doing anything

 with other packages.
 This is useful if you have other ideas how to